austin-meadows/theme-firefox/README.md

 Based on the excellent [waterfall](https://github.com/crambaud/waterfall) Firefox theme.

+The goal is for a simple one line Firefox theme with light modification to the browser css.

 # Modifications

-- Allows theme colors to change on system light / dark mode changes.

 - Removes several minor customizations for a more "vanilla" Firefox / slimmer CSS file (which should hopefully help with compatibility with future updates)

-- Makes the dropdown auto suggestions more apparent

-- Gives 5px border radius to some UI elements
+- Removes color customizations in favor of using Firefox's default colors.
+This does make choosing themes possible, as well as allowing system light / dark mode changes

 - `userChrome.css` is minified with [csso](https://github.com/css/csso)